Home > Facade > Façade with Rat Trap Bond Brick Masonry

 Project: Pirouette House

-Project location: Maruthamkuzhi, Trivandrum, Kerala
+Project Location: Maruthamkuzhi, Trivandrum, Kerala

-Materials used for facade & fenestration: Rat trap bond brick masonry with Wire-cut machine-made bricks, Scaffolding pipes, Treated Cane.
+Materials used for facade & fenestration: Rat trap bond brick masonry with Wire-cut machine-made bricks, Scaffolding pipes, and Treated Cane.

 Landscape: Vinu Daniel and team

-Fabrication team: Kunjumon James and team – J.K steels
+Fabrication team: Kunjumon James and team – J.K Steels

 Commencement Date: April 2018